-6. Major Curriculum Common Courses
+2. Major Curriculum Common Courses

 a.
-CF 101 - Foundation Course
+CF 101 - Learning Foundations Course (non-credit)

 (1) This course aims to prepare JCSP students for the programme ahead and to provide those fundamental activities which will underpin all future JCSP courses.
-Students will be introduced to critical thinking, academic research and writing and provided an introduction to the operational level and operational art.
-The Foundation Course is delivered by directed reading and online discussion.
+Students will be introduced to critical thinking, academic research, and writing.
+The Foundation Course is delivered by recorded lectures, directed readings, and online discussion.
 While integral to the programme, it does not constitute one of the ten course credits required to pass the JCSP.